Multiple Poisson-Dirichlet diffusions on generalized Kingman simplices: Blockwise skew-product representation for WF diffusions

-where $\upsilon ,\xi_1,\ldots ,\xi_H$ are independent.
-The converse is also true. \end{proposition} \begin{proof} This is a special case of a more general result which relies on the construction of Dirichlet distributions through normalization of independent gamma random variables.
+\end{proposition} \begin{proof} This is a special case of a more general result which relies on the construction of Dirichlet distributions through normalization of independent gamma random variables.
 See Theorem 1.3.1 in \cite{F10} and Proposition G.3 in \cite{GvdV13}. \end{proof}

-The above self-similarity holds for general partitions of the indices in the vector of parameters in \eqref{Dir in SS proposition}, and can be also extended to gamma subordinators and Dirichlet random probability measures.
+The above self-similarity holds for general partitions of the indices in the vector of parameters in \eqref{eq:Dir}, and can be also extended to gamma subordinators and Dirichlet random probability measures.
 See, e.g., \cite{F10}, Theorem 2.23, and \cite{GvdV13}, Section 4.1.2.